aws-samples/sagemaker-studio-and-lifecycle-configurations-with-cdk/README.md

-# SageMaker Studio deployment with lifecycle configurations using CDK
+# SageMaker Studio deployment using CDK

 This repo contains an example of how to deploy SageMaker Studio using CDK.
 The project deploys code through a CICD pipeline using CodeCommit, CodeBuild and CodePipelines and gives the abiloity to deploy to prod and to a sandbox environment for testing.
 Features of the deployment